| Schifferstadt General Information | Schifferstadt Education | Schifferstadt Events |

 Schifferstadt Architectural Museum Events

-Shifferstadt Architectural Museum traditionally hosts four main events and a number of special events each year:
+Schifferstadt Architectural Museum traditionally hosts four main events throughout the year:

 FCLF Annual Member's Meeting